-These are not moves themselves but they are the fundamental points that you will hold the beads between moves.
-For simplicity, we will refer to the fingers as follows:
+These are not moves themselves but they are the fundamental points that you will hold the beads between.
+For simplicity, we will refer to the hand and fingers as follows:

 While almost any combination of two or three fingers listed above can be a grip, the most common grips are as follows:

 You can get comfortable with these grips by holding one side of the set between these fingers and doing slips and rebounds.
 Using the thumb to pinch the bead to the palm and move the set between the grips is also a solid exercise (related: moonwalk).

 This is when the set is spun around one or multiple fingers to either redirect the set or initiate the beginning of a move.
 Practice wrapping around the finger above and below the set in each grip, and then around the two fingers in each of the grips listed above.
 Experiment and play and see if you can find other fingers to wrap around from multiple grips.

 This is the direction the beads are swinging in relation to your hand and body.
 The arrows in the images represent the direction the string swings.
 The most common planes are as follows: